stefanprodan/istio-gke/docs/apps/01-ab-testing-helm.md

-# Microservices demo: A/B testing and canary deployments
+# A/B testing with Istio and Helm

 To experiment with different traffic routing techniques I've created a Helm chart for [podinfo](https://github.com/stefanprodan/k8s-podinfo) that lets you chain multiple